acm-cui/website-community/README.md

 ## Steering Commmitee data

-Information about officers and members of the Steering Commmittee is stored in `_data/sc.yml` in two lists, one for _Officers_ and one for _Members_.
-Each list item consists of an associative array with the following structure:
+Information about officers and members of the Steering Commmittee is stored in `_data/sc.yml` in threelists, one for _officers_ of the Steering Committee (`officers`), one for _members_ of the Steering Committee (`members`), and one for elections to the Steering Committee (`elections`).

+Each item in the `officers` and `members` lists consists of an associative array with the following structure:

 | **Key** | **Required?** | **Type** | **Explanation**                                                                                                                                         | **Example**                              |
 |---------|---------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------|